Top Real Estate Markets

 Ottawa, alongside Gatineau in Quebec, forms the National Capital Region.
 The two cities are home to the federal government and a multitude of public-sector organizations.
 With a population of 1.5 million, it is one of the largest and fastest-growing markets in Canada, with close to 10% growth since the 2016 census.
 As our country continues to grow and become more prominent on the world stage, this market should continue to benefit from its robust service-based economy.

 Since March 2022, the sharp rise in interest rates has resulted in falling average prices and more balanced inventory levels.
-In 2022, only 5 Ontario markets had positive growth in their average resale price, with most of them being hub cities in more remote regions of Northern Ontario (Thunder Bay, Timmins, and Sault Ste.
+In 2022, only five Ontario markets had positive growth in their average resale price, with most of them being hub cities in more remote regions of Northern Ontario (Thunder Bay, Timmins, and Sault Ste.
 Marie, alongside Sarnia and Kingston).
 During 2023, prices stabilized, with only 10 of 45 provincial board regions reporting year-over-year price declines.
-As we move through 2024 and beyond, it will be interesting to see how these more affordable, northern Ontario hub cities perform relative to southern Ontario.
+Stabilized prices have continued in 2024, with only 11 of 45 markets down year-over-year, 10 of which saw minor declines of less than 6%.

 Every market is different, but understanding available inventory levels alongside recent price and market trends can help prospective buyers and sellers make more informed decisions.
-A summary of all Ontario markets through the third quarter of 2024, sorted by largest to smallest for overall units sold, is presented below.
-Stay tuned for the Q4-2024 update of Ontario Market Report in January.
+A summary of all Ontario markets through the first quarter of 2025, sorted by largest to smallest for overall units sold, is presented below.
+Stay tuned for the Q2-2025 update of the Ontario Market Report in July.

 At Royal LePage, we are the largest Canadian real estate company, with close to 20,000 licensed realtors across the country.
 In Thunder Bay, Royal LePage Lannon is the market leader, advising on more than 30% of all transaction volume and recently winning the A.E.
 LePage Brokerage of the Year award.
 If you are looking to learn more about a particular market, historical transaction stats coupled with an agent specialized in your property type and location is a great way to do so.